 And as you can see, the DSUM value updates accordingly.

-So we’ll say greater than $20,000, and again, you can see that the DSUM figure updates accordingly.
+Now let's add another criterion.
+Say we only want to include the transactions above $20 thousand in value.
+So let's say greater than 20 thousand, and again, you can see that the DSUM figure updates accordingly.

-So I'll write ”=dcount”, again I'm asked for the database, which is sales transactions.
+Let's now move on to DCOUNT.
+So I'll write =DCOUNT.
+Again I'm asked for the database, which is Sales Transactions.

 The field can actually be any one of the headers, so I'll select the same one, and the criteria are the same six cells as before.
 I'll close the bracket, and press Enter to complete.
 And this tells me that Baines sold five transactions in the first half of the year above $20 thousand in value.